bagasadiwaskita/wc-22-analysis/README.md

 Given historical data leading up to the World Cup 2022, I would like to determine which countries are underperformed or overachieved in the World Cup 2022.
 To achieve the goals, my analysis focused into data about all participating teams' **FIFA Ranking**, **squads**, and **recent international match results**.

-The dataset I used for this analysis is from [Maven Analytics](https://www.mavenanalytics.io/data-playground)
+The dataset I used for this analysis is from [Maven Analytics](https://www.mavenanalytics.io/data-playground).

-## Analysis 1: FIFA Ranking

-FIFA Ranking is a ranking system for national teams in association football.
-Here is FIFA Ranking at the moment before World Cup 2022 starts.
+## Data Preparation